IamKay/100DaysOfCode/README.md

 * Day 82
   > As i said, i could only watch videos.
 So here is today's [https://www.youtube.com/watch?v=JSn-DJU8qf0](https://www.youtube.com/watch?v=JSn-DJU8qf0).
 Didn't even watch it full.

+* Day 83
+  > Spent a lot of hours just trying to figure out the logic for a pen.
+I couldn't fyi.
+I was hoping to make it in pure canvas, but looks like that is not going to happen.
+I'll try some other way (not canvas) and upload it when it is completed.
+As for the video, here is today's [https://www.youtube.com/watch?v=67k3I2GxTH8](https://www.youtube.com/watch?v=67k3I2GxTH8).